“Without safety there is no freedom”

 Falls and especially stair falls should not be taken lightly.
 If you would like to make your stairs safe and conduct fall prevention for yourself, then the guidelines for safety on stairs as well as the essential requirements of the ETA for the safety of use of stairs should be applied.

 We also recommend the use of safety aids for the stairs for active fall prevention.
-Another important issue for people with gait insecurity is to maintain and develop their mobility and strength to ensure safe walking both at home at outside.
+Another important issue for people with gait insecurity is to maintain and develop their mobility and strength to ensure safe walking both at home and outside.

 See our blog article "Improve Your Mobility and Walking Safety - The Best Tips for Staying Active Through Targeted Training in Everyday Life" for tips.
 We wish you a lot of safety and more serenity when walking and climbing stairs in the future!